daus2020/admin_edif/README.md

 #
 # rails s
 # localhost:3000/home/index
-# if acordion ok and Home#index in green and Find mee... in blue then bootstrap its ok
+# if acordion ok and Home#index in green and Find me... in red then bootstrap its ok
 # rails d controller Home index
 #
 # finally go to app/views/layouts/application.html.erb